 - Please refrain from any activity that makes noise while in the adoration chapel – please, no praying out loud, headphones, music, etc. We always want to be respectful of our brothers and sisters who are also praying.

 - Please use the kiosk to sign in.
 This helps us ensure that someone is always with our Lord while he is exposed in the monstrance.

-If you are interested in becoming a scheduled adorer in our adoration chapel, please contact one of our committee members.
+If you are interested in becoming a scheduled adorer in our adoration chapel, please visit Adoration Pro.
 Thank you for your prayerful consideration.
 St Patrick, pray for us!

-If you would like to support Perpetual Eucharistic Adoration at St. Patrick, or would like to sign up as an adorer, contact a member of the Adoration Core Team.
+If you would like to support Eucharistic Adoration at St. Patrick, contact a member of the Adoration Core Team.